 And that means the choice between these two Action Items is easy.
 We’ll work on the first one: Take on less work each sprint.

 The first time you use this approach to picking an Action Item, it's entirely possible your team will get hung up on the details.
 For example, there might be a big debate on an Action Item's impact.
 Will it have a High impact?
 Or a Medium impact?
 And what do those terms mean, exactly?

 Actually, they don’t mean much.
 They are relative ratings.
 What’s important is that they are correct relative to each other.

 Bonus Tip #2:

-Don’t get stuck debating these ratings for hours on end.
+Don't get stuck debating these ratings for hours on end.
 Why?
-Because there’s no rule that says you have to pick the Action Item with the highest Expected Value.
-Expected Value should be used as a guide; nothing more.
+Because no rule says you must pick the Action Item with the highest Expected Value.
+Expected Value should be used as a guide, nothing more.

 Bonus Tip #3: